 - → GROUP WORK: Discuss reading and news media work - → CLASS DISCUSSION OF MEDIA WORK - → RESEARCH/WRITING HOMEWORK: Start a News Media Journal (Paper #2, to be due at the end of WEEK EIGHT), and watch or read the news, and decide on one source, program, writer, or story to follow over the next two weeks.
 Write at least four entries (two per week); each entry should have at least one paragraph of summary and one paragraph of response.
 The response section should focus on analytical and critical thoughts about how the media cover what they cover.
 Finish the project with at least two paragraphs explaining what you learned from observing the media critically in this assignment overall.
-REMEMBER TO TAKE CAREFUL NOTES SO YOU CAN EVENTUALLY DOCUMENT SOURCES ON A WORKS CITED PAGE! + review of MLA guide in textbook (362-368) + TIPS - (...also, plagiarism reminder plus HANDOUT...) - → CLASS DISCUSSION OF READING HOMEWORK - → Video: John Oliver on science data and news reporting - → OPTIONAL REVISION of Paper #1 (due one week from today)
+REMEMBER TO TAKE CAREFUL NOTES SO YOU CAN EVENTUALLY DOCUMENT SOURCES ON A WORKS CITED PAGE! + review of MLA quide in textbook (362-368) + TIPS

+(...also, plagiarism reminder plus HANDOUT...)